Ahmed0427/Ahmed0427/README.md

 ## Ahmed

 just another sleep-deprived caffeine-powered CS student.
 Builds apps no one asked for and sometimes reinvent wheels. badly.
 I write Go when I’m not deep-diving into C pointers like it’s the Matrix.
-I use nvim, because real programmers fear the mouse. terminal is home, and I only leave to get coffee... and even then, I run `ssh terminal.shop`
+I use nvim, because i hate using mouse. terminal is home, and I only leave to get coffee... and even then, I run `ssh terminal.shop`

 ## Currently Learning